MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 Once the remote branch has been updated, the pull request continuous integration will relaunch.
-Make sure this all passes and then you can commit the ticket via the github interface,
+Make sure this all passes and then you can commit the ticket via the GitHub interface,

 .. image:: images/gh_screenshots/merge_light.png
     :class: only-light border